stephaneVercouillieBMID/slate/source/index.html.md

 ### Verified Identity Data

-The user identity data provided by **itsme(r)** are Data coming from the National Registry.
-These datas are provided to **itsme(r)** during user enrolment either directly from a card readout or indirectly through an IDentity Registrar (IDR) having a strong identity verification process (e.g. face-to-face KYC with eID readout)  in-place.
+The user identity data provided by **itsme®** are Data coming from the National Registry.
+These datas are provided to **itsme®** during user enrolment either directly from a card readout or indirectly through an IDentity Registrar (IDR) having a strong identity verification process (e.g. face-to-face KYC with eID readout)  in-place.

 Data | Definition
 -- | --